dugsiiyeinc/Mexant/Readme.md

 # Introduction
-This project is built Group B (Group 5) using the Templete of the Mexant HTML5.
+This project is built Group B Team 5 using the Templete of the Mexant HTML5.
 It provides a comprehensive solution for business upgrades and professional website development.

 # Key Features
 - Responsive Designs: Optimized for both mobile and tablet.